bguspl/student-env-maker/README.md

 - Docker Desktop with WSL integration (Windows) or Docker Engine (Linux/Mac)
 - GitHub CLI (`gh`) - Install from https://cli.github.com/
 - Authenticated with GitHub: `gh auth login`
+- Run `scripts/prerequisites.sh` to double-check everything (use `-y` to auto-install curl, Docker Engine, gh, and the Buildx plugin when missing)

 ## Build Options